ALERA0/eteration-task/README.md

-# Getting Started with Create React App
+# Shopping Website Demo with ReactJS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a task created for the Eteration company.
+It is built using React Js, Redux, Redux Toolkit, Axios, Tailwind CSS, and LocalStorage.
+Cypress is utilized for testing.

+## Install Packages
+### `npm install`

+## Copy the environment file

+ ### `cp .env.example .env`

 ## Available Scripts